 Women, as the research indicates, are looking for signs of strength and confidence.
 Every decision a woman makes concerning attraction comes back to one crucial point: can you, as a man, provide her with strong, healthy children?
 If the answer is yes, her child is more likely to grow up to be healthy, strong, and capable of reproduction, ensuring the longevity of the woman’s genes well into the future.

-Every time a woman considers going on a date, having sex, and getting into a relationship, she is assessing, at a subconscious level, the strength of her date’s DNA and his ability to create strong, healthy offspring.
+Every time a woman considers going on a date, becoming intimate, and getting into a relationship, she is assessing, at a subconscious level, the strength of her date’s DNA and his ability to create strong, healthy offspring.

 Still, there are times when women choose to date and marry men they don’t find attractive.
 In this case, the woman opts to settle down with a beta male who’s caring, nurturing, beta qualities make for an excellent provider.

-But are these women sexually attracted to their beta partners?
-The answer, of course, is a resounding no. The woman has simply chosen to settle down with a beta male as she seeks out stronger more confident men for sex and reproduction.
+But are these women attracted to their beta partners?
+The answer, of course, is a resounding no. The woman has simply chosen to settle down with a beta male as she seeks out stronger more confident men for intimacy and reproduction.

 This relationship dynamic provides women with the best of both worlds—a provider husband and the strongest possible DNA for her offspring.
 It is, at the same time, unfortunate that the beta male reaps few benefits in this arrangement with all the real, tangible benefits going to the woman and her alpha partner.

-Given a choice between an alpha male and a beta male, a woman will always choose to be with a strong, confident man for romance, marriage, and sex.
+Given a choice between an alpha male and a beta male, a woman will always choose to be with a strong, confident man for romance, marriage, and intimacy.

 If your goal is to become more attractive, you must first understand the core elements of attraction.
 For instance, how can you emulate the behavior of an alpha male and attract more women into your life?